redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 Imagination was shown: treason, connivance with Polish or Japanese spies, with the Gestapo or the Intelligence Service became current coin (it is curious to note that the Italian Ovra has never been implicated).
-Thus "nests of Trotskyists," "nests Of spies," "nests of fascism," were discovered in all the Russias, in towns and villages, in the countryside and on the mountains, at the head of all institutions and services.
+Thus "nests of Trotskyists," "nests of spies," "nests of fascism," were discovered in all the Russias, in towns and villages, in the countryside and on the mountains, at the head of all institutions and services.
 According to the revelations and denunciations of this period, the